temujindang/website-1/src/site/blog/retro-logos-project-50s.md

     use magnetic core memory.
 - 1954: IBM introduced the 650 magnetic drum calculator.
 - 1956: The first implementations of keyboards are developed at MIT.
 An early experiment was named a Flexowriter.
-IBM shipped the RAMRAC computer with magnetic disk storage.
+IBM shipped the RAMAC computer with magnetic disk storage.
 - 1957: DEC was founded.
 FORTRAN is developed at IBM.
 - 1958: LISP is invented by John McCarthy at MIT.